Although Labiaplasty is a sensitive topic, there are a number of reasons why this procedure is seeing a gradual rise in popularity.

-Although labiaplasty is a sensitive topic, there are a number of reasons why this procedure is seeing a gradual rise in popularity.
-Patients who decide to have labiaplasty in Calgary and choose Macleod Trail Plastic Surgery can expect our team to lend a sensitive, listening ear and provide an experience that makes them feel safe and validated.
+Macleod Trail Plastic Surgery is proud to partner with the Allan Centre to offer Labiaplasty.
+Patients who decide to have Labiaplasty in Calgary and choose the Allan Centre can expect our team to lend a sensitive, listening ear and provide an experience that makes them feel safe and validated.
+At the same time, Dr. Allan will perform the procedure.
+The surgery will be performed in our private surgical suite with exceptional operating staff and recovery room nurses.
 Labiaplasty needn't be an awkward topic.
-Our plastic surgeons are here for you here at Macleod Trail.
+We are here for you at Macleod Trail.

 Labiaplasty does not typically require general anesthesia.
 Instead, your plastic surgeon will likely use local anesthesia with light sedation to keep you comfortable and calm your nerves.

 As you might expect, you'll need to wait longer before participating in strenuous exercise and sexual intimacy.
-Our surgeons recommend taking about 1 month away from these activities to allow the labia to heal fully and properly.
+Our surgeons recommend taking about one month away from these activities to allow the labia to heal fully and properly.